 Intermont Equestrian at Emory & Henry College offers a premier four-year equine studies and competitive riding program, educating future horsemen and horsewomen who will contribute to the equine industry in many different capacities.
 The Equine Studies curriculum offers a broad range of courses in teaching, schooling, horse show/stable management, anatomy, first aid and equine nutrition.

 Equine study begins with an emphasis on the mechanism of the horse, along with a strong commitment to traditional horsemanship and the workings of rider position.
-Students participate in hands-on learning through unique research and work opportunities, from performing equine health-related research studies to assisting at the A-rated E&H Classic Horse Show.
+Students participate in hands-on learning through unique research and work opportunities, from performing equine health-related research studies to assisting at A-rated Horse Shows.

 Our 120-acre riding center has indoor and outdoor arenas and a cross-country course that serve as venues for competitions and hands-on training.
 Winning 17 national championships since 2001, the College’s IHSA, IDA and ANRC teams offer opportunities for students to gain expertise in hunters, jumpers and dressage.
 Riding is open to all students at Emory & Henry, regardless of their major or level of riding.

 The four-year, 124-hour degree programs offer maximum flexibility with extensive elective hours so that students can enroll in additional equine classes, explore courses in other concentrations, or pursue a double major or minor in complementary fields such as business, creative writing or photography.
 Students may also choose a minor in Equine Studies and pursue a major in alternate program.

 Now under the care of Emory & Henry College, the 120-acre riding center (off I-81, exit 10) has indoor and outdoor arenas and a cross-country course suitable for competitions and hands-on training.